7 Things Directors Should Consider When Times Get Tough (2019 Update)

 - Not overtrading or being over-ambitious in your goals.

 - Taking risks only when the business can afford it.

 5. Different ways of rescuing the company from insolvency

-6. Insolvent trading actions by liquidators against directors
+6. Actions by liquidators against SME directors

 Creditors’ informal leniency will not necessarily affect the debt’s due date.
 The defences available to directors against insolvent trading claims are that there were reasonable grounds to expect that the company was solvent and would remain solvent.
 Directors should also ensure the company financials are up-to-date because a Court will presume a company to be insolvent if it fails to retain books and records.

 7. Directors can be liable for unpaid Super